 Rajasthan governor asks universities to conduct plantation drive on Independence Day

-A total of 88,151 saplings have been given to the universities for the plantation drive, a statement said on Wednesday.education Updated: Aug 12, 2020 19:16 IST
+A total of 88,151 saplings have been given to the universities for the plantation drive, a statement said on Wednesday.jaipur Updated: Aug 12, 2020 21:37 IST

 Rajasthan Governor Kalraj Mishra has asked the state universities to carry out plantation of saplings in their campuses after flag hoisting on the Independence Day.